 Welsh Baccalaureate (core) will be recognised in our tariff offer.

-All applicants must have English and Mathematics at GCSE grade C or above, or equivalent qualification, and must have evidence of recent academic study (within five years of commencement of the programme).
+All applicants must have English and Mathematics at GCSE grade C or above, and must have evidence of recent academic study (within five years of commencement of the programme).
 Please note we will not be accepting Level 2 Key Skills/Functional Skills for 2014.

 Evidence of working with the public or within health care is also recommended.